Prescription drug insurance

 Children remain covered by their parents' plan until their 18th birthday, at which time they or their parents must take certain steps.

-Generally speaking, children who turn 18 may remain covered by their parents' plan if they meet the following conditions:
+Generally speaking, children who turn 18 must remain covered by their parents' plan if they meet the following conditions:

-- they are full-time students in an educational institution recognized by the Ministère de l'Éducation, du Loisir et du Sport;
+- they are full-time students in an educational institution at the secondary, college or university level

 - they do not have a spouse Spouse

-Two persons (of the opposite sex or the same sex) are considered spouses if they are married and have entered into a civil union, or have been living together for 12 months (separations of less than 90 days do not interrupt the 12-month period), or are living together (regardless of for how long) and together have had or have adopted a child.;
+Two persons (of the opposite sex or the same sex) are considered spouses if they are: (1) married and have entered into a civil union (2) have been living together for 12 months (separations of less than 90 days do not interrupt the 12-month period) (3) are living together (regardless of for how long) and together have had or have adopted a child.

 Check your situation to avoid unpleasant surprises